DDP Services in Afghanistan

 Afghanistan

-Delivered Duty Paid (DDP) is a transportation plan where the customers take care of responsibility for delivering goods to the buyer’s specified location, taking care of all expenses and risks, including import obligations and taxes.
+Delivered Duty Paid (DDP) is a shipping method where the seller is responsible for delivering goods to the buyer’s location, including transportation, customs clearance, import duties, taxes, and all related costs.
 This arrangement is especially profitable in areas like Afghanistan, where exploring complex strategies and customs procedures can challenging.

 In Afghanistan, the logistics landscape has been evolving, with companies like One Union Solutions offering comprehensive DDP services.
 These services surround full customs compliance, international air freight, road transport solutions, multimodal shipments, charter flights, last-mile deliveries, and risk management.
 By leveraging such services, businesses can streamline their supply chains, ensuring timely and efficient delivery of goods while minimizing the complexities associated with Afghan customs and transportation networks.